anthonysapp/slush-phaser-project/README.md

 > The workflow introduced below is recommended but not forced which will just make your life easier :D

-There're 2 folders **"design"** and **"media"** created at root path, both of them are empty by default.

-The **"design"** folder is made for your game design docs, graphs and sketches.

-The **"media"** folder is for your original assets(ai, psd, wav...).
-You may process them with tools like TexturePacker, Audacity... to phaser friendly formats(png, ogg...) and put them into `static/assets` for use.

-When **editing source code**, make sure you update the files within the `project` directory.
+When **editing source code**, make sure you update the files within the `src` directory.
 These files will then be compiled and reload for developing or compressed and added to the `dist` directory for publishing.

 ECMAScript 6 features are supported with help of [Traceur][Traceur].
 This means you can write code with syntax which is going to be supported officially by Phaser 3.